Girl Next Door (anime)

 Girl Next Door (となりのお姉さん, Tonari no Onee-san) is a Japanese erotic original video animation (OVA) released by Digital Works, based on an eroge video game by Nikukyuu.
 The story follows Masahiko, a young man haunted by the memory of a woman who once helped him as a child, vowing to remain a virgin until he finds her.

 Synopsis

 The plot centers on Masahiko, who unexpectedly meets Shu Fong Lee, a temporary student from America studying under his karate-master father.
-Kyoko Saeki, a family friend, becomes jealous as Fong Lee takes over household duties.
-However, their relationship evolves as Masahiko saves Fong Lee from danger, and they become friends.
+Kyoko Saeki, a family friend, becomes jealous as Fong Lee takes over household duties, but their relationship evolves as Masahiko saves Fong Lee from danger, and they become friends.
 Masahiko takes up karate, believing Fong Lee is the girl from his memory, but she eventually returns to America.
 In the second episode, Masahiko's popularity leads to romantic encounters, and the story concludes with a surprising revelation.

-English Version
+English version

 An English dubbed version of the OVA is available on DVD, featuring adult film stars like Ron Jeremy.
 It is accessible on Region 1 DVD.